Azure Text to Speech

 Create a console application using Visual Studio 2019

-Provide the below details on the Configure your new project window
+Provide the details below on the Configure your new project window

-- Framework: Select the framework as the latest one.
+• Framework: Select the latest framework.

 Finally, click on the Create button to create the console application.